MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/install-2013/config-tfs-advanced.md

 For more information about accounts, see [Accounts required for installation of Team Foundation Server](../../../requirements.md#accounts).

->**Tip:**
+> [!TIP]
->Access the Team Foundation Server Configuration tool by launching Team Foundation Server Administration Console, choosing **Application Tier**, and then choosing **Configure Installed Features**.
+> Access the Team Foundation Server Configuration tool by launching Team Foundation Server Administration Console, choosing **Application Tier**, and then choosing **Configure Installed Features**.

 **Required permissions**
 You must be a member of the **Administrators** security group on the server on which you will install TFS.
 If you plan to configure reporting, you must also be a member of the **Administrators** security group on the server that is running SQL Server Reporting Services.
 If you plan to configure SharePoint, you must be a member of the **Farm Administrators** group on the SharePoint administration site.
 If you did not install the Database Engine that will host the configuration database or a database administrator manages the instance of SQL Server that you are using, you must be a member of **sysadmin** Server role in SQL Server.

->**Tip:**
+> [!TIP]
->If you or your database administrator want a better understanding of the required SQL Server permissions, see the following page on the Microsoft website: [Database Permissions Required to Configure TFS](https://blogs.msdn.microsoft.com/bharry/2010/08/20/database-permissions-required-to-configure-tfs/).
+> If you or your database administrator want a better understanding of the required SQL Server permissions, see the following page on the Microsoft website: [Database Permissions Required to Configure TFS](https://blogs.msdn.microsoft.com/bharry/2010/08/20/database-permissions-required-to-configure-tfs/).

 ### To configure Team Foundation Server using the advanced configuration